Modify Raster Cell Size by Resampling

 3. Resample Raster

-Click on the CDED reader feature type to select it.
-Then add a RasterResampler transformer to the canvas by typing “RasterResampler” to bring up the list of FME Transformers in the Quick Add Search.
-Select the RasterResampler from the list of Transformers by double-clicking or by using the arrow keys and the Enter key to add it.
+Add a RasterResampler transformer to the canvas by typing “RasterResampler” to bring up the list of FME Transformers in the Quick Add Search.
+Select the RasterResampler from the list of Transformers by double-clicking or using the arrow keys and Enter to add it.

 quickAdd.png